Cops establish role of illegal Bangladeshis in violence against citizenship law

 Case registered against 10,000 students in connection with AMU violence

 The presence of these persons and also the funding is being probed.
-It was not a run of the mill protest, but a deep rooted conspiracy by Islamist fundamentalists to destabilise the nation.
+It was not a run of the mill protest, but a deep-rooted conspiracy by Islamist fundamentalists to destabilise the nation.
 If one looks at the pattern, it becomes clear that these were not spontaneous incidents, but pre-planned ones.

 In Seelampur, the police had found bags of stones at the protest site.
 Who comes with stones for a peaceful protest, the Delhi Police official asked.
 The case was similar in both UP and Mangalore.
 While in Mangalore the rioters had come with stones, in UP, the police released images of a man brandishing a gun during the protest.